CSE 498

 Testing and Error Checking

-Rubric for Code Reviews of Advanced C++ Classes (Round 2)
+Rubric for Code Reviews Round 2: Revised C++ Classes and Initial Working Modules

 During this second round of code reviews, you will have a more specific assignment for what aspects of the target code you need to review.